drhirn/fhem-rhasspy/README.md

   Has to be in Format `protocol://fqdn:port`.\
   Example:
   `http://rhasspy.example.com:12101`
+* **configFile**\
+  Path to the language-config file.
+If this attribute isn't set, english is used for voice responses.\
+  Example: `attr <rhasspyDevice> configFile /opt/fhem/.config/rhasspy/rhasspy-de.cfg`
+* **forceNEXT**\
+  If set to 1, RHASSPY will forward incoming messages also to further MQTT2-IO-client modules like MQTT2_DEVICE, even if the topic matches to one of it's own subscriptions.
+By default, these messages will not be forwarded for better compability with autocreate feature on MQTT2_DEVICE.
+See also [clientOrder](https://commandref.fhem.de/commandref.html#MQTT2_CLIENT) attribute in MQTT2 IO-type commandrefs.
+Setting this in one instance of RHASSPY might affect others, too.
 * **response**\
   Optionally define alternative default answers.\
   Available keywords are `DefaultError`, `NoActiveMediaDevice` and `DefaultConfirmation`.\